This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Fusang / Fou Sang

 Along the coast of modern-day British Columbia, in an unexplored zone identified by a ghosted lines, the postulated Chinese colony of Fusang is identified.
 Fusang or Fousang is a region first documented by the Chinese Buddhist missionary Hui Shen in the 5th century.
-Hui Shen describes a land some 20,000 Chinese Li (c.
+Hui Shen describes a land 20,000 Chinese Li (c.
 8000 km) east of the China coast.
-Fousang is described in considerable detail in the 7th century Book of Liang by Yao Silian.
+Fousang is described in considerable detail in the 7th-century Book of Liang by Yao Silian.
 There are also accounts that the land was settled c.
 220 BC by a Chinese Emperor of the Han Dynasty.
-In later days Fusang was commonly used in Chinese poetry to designate Japan, however earlier references keep it distinct.
+In later days, Fusang was commonly used in Chinese poetry to designate Japan.
+However, earlier references keep it distinct.
 In any case, Hui Shen's description of Fusang with regard to distance and geography corresponds more with the coastlands of North America than with Japan.
 The French historian Joseph de Guignes in his 1761 article Le Fou-Sang des Chinois est-il l'Amerique? promoted this idea.
-Cartographers of the era, including Buache de Neuville, Zatta, Robert de Vaugondy, and others, embraced the idea and it was included in many subsequent maps of the region.
+Cartographers of the era, including Buache de Neuville, Zatta, Robert de Vaugondy, and others, embraced Fusang and included it in many subsequent maps of the region.

 The Inset